takigama/HomeAutomationExperiments/LedStrip/README.md

+# Dont build this....

+Im currently in the process of re-designing this board based on the tasmota firmware so I would hold off building one of these boards in favour of my new uTasmota board - very similar size, and more flexible.

+If you really do want to build this board, go ahead, but rather than using my own homie-based firmware, flash the tasmota firmware (make sure you using a board that has 1mb of flash, not 512k).

+.... continueing on...

 # Led strip for ESP8266 with homie and hardware

 This is a little code base and a hardware board designed to work with homie